ogrecio/BLasso/README.md

 ./BLasso_'system'.x
 ```

-BLasso needs a parameter file named 'params.txt'
+BLasso needs a parameter file named 'param.bl'

 >Caution:
->  store different runs in different folders, or RanFoG will overwrite previous results.
+>  store different runs in different folders, or BLasso may overwrite previous results.

-At each iteration the program prompts the iteration number, the mean squared error in the testing set, the vaue of the Loss Function in the out of bag samples (which provides an estimate for the generalization error), and the number of records in the out of bag samples.
+The program will prompt the residual variance and posterior mean of the intercept every 500 iterations.

 # 2 - Input Files

 ## Data files
 The program needs two input files: a training set and a testing set.
-Inferences will be done using the training set, whereas the testing set will be used to test the predictive ability of Random Forest under the given scenario.
+Feature coefficients will be inferred using the training set, whereas the testing set will be used to predict genome-enabled breeding values.
 Both files must have the same format, with p+2 columns separated by spaces.
-First column is the numerical response variable (linear phenotype or disease status).
+First column is the numerical response variable (linear or categorical phenotype).
 Second column is the alphanumeric ID of the individual.
-Then, p columns with the value of each feature.
+Then, p columns with the value of each feature (SNP code, allele dose or dummy variable for other systematic effects).

 ```
 outcome ID s1 s2 s3 s4 s5 s6 s7 s8 s9 s10 s11 s12 s13 s14 s15 s16 s17 s18 s19 s20
 ```

 In case that predictions are not neccesary, the user must still provide a testing set.
 Just copy a few lines of the training file to create a testing file, and use it as if it were a real testing file.
-Then, discard the 'Trees.test' and 'Predictions.txt' files.
+Then, discard the 'testing.pred.txt' file.

 ### Example of regression problems: